PromptBit/updates/partbolt/web/2024-07-26-purchasing.md

 To get started, go to the new <strong><i class="fas fa-fw fa-shopping-cart"></i> Purchasing</strong> page.

-This feature requires a <a href="https://partbolt.com/pricing">paid plan</a>; if you're on a free plan, you can <a href="https://demo.partbolt.com/projects">try our demo</a> to see how it works.
+This feature requires a [paid plan](https://partbolt.com/pricing); if you're on a free plan, you can [try our demo](https://demo.partbolt.com/projects) to see how it works.